-Formerly known as the Global Visions Festival, Canada’s longest-running non-fiction film festival is evolving in a big way!
+Formerly known as the Global Visions Festival, Canada’s longest-running non-fiction film festival has evolved in a big way!

-Over the past 3 years, this festival has begun the process of reinventing itself, and our goal is a simple one: to be Western Canada’s premiere non-fiction film and arts festival.
+Over the past 3 years, we’ve begun to realize our goal of being Western Canada’s premiere non-fiction film and arts festival.

 We’ve developed great partnerships with a multitude of like-minded cultural organizations, bringing Edmontonians the best in non-fiction, music, and documentary filmmaking, while elevating the audience experience every step of the way.